 Quetzaltenango Guatemala was the first Livermore Sister City.
 The relationship began in May, 1965.
 Quetzeltenango is located 125 miles from Guatemala City near a volcano called Santa Maria.
 It is an important regional center for industry, commerce and education, and is home to five of the six universities in Guatemala.

 Yotsukaido Japan became our Sister City in April 19, 1977.
 Similar to Livermore, Yotsukaido has an agricultural past.
 Today, Yotsukaido is a commuter town serving the city of Chiba and metropolitan Tokyo.
 The Yotsukaido Sister City Committee has been very active with many exchanges over the years.
-For further information in regard to the Livermore Yostukaido Sister City Organization, please visit their website at: www.lysco.org.
+For further information in regard to the Livermore Yostukaido Sister City Organization, please visit the Livermore Yotsukaido Sister City Organization (LYSCO) website.

 In1998, Livermore adopted its newest Sister City, Snezhinsk, Russia.
 Situated more than 1200 miles from Moscow in the Ural Mountains, the city of Snezhinsk is home to a major nuclear research laboratory.
 In the late 1990’s scientists from Livermore worked with their counterparts in the Snezhinsk community to keep nuclear information and material safe during the transition that followed the end of the Cold War.